-Using WordPress for your website is in my opinion one of the best decisions, now you can use your Raspberry Pi WordPress.
+Using WordPress for your website is, in my opinion, one of the best decisions, now you can use your Raspberry Pi WordPress.
 WordPress is really good when it comes to SEO, easily customizable and offers a wide variety of plugins, themes and much more.
 In order to run your own WordPress site, you will need to fiddle around with your database.
-You could use phpMyAdmin, but for current purposes it’s a bit of an overkill.
+You could use phpMyAdmin, but for current purposes, it’s a bit of an overkill.
 If you’re planning on doing lots and lots of work with SQL do install it.
-Especially if you’re not to familiar with doing such things via terminal.
+Especially if you’re not too familiar with doing such things via terminal.

 Finally, you can install WordPress.
 With your favorite browser, go to the IP of your Raspberry Pi.
 You will be welcomed with the WordPress installation wizard.
 Running through it will be a breeze, just as they promised.
 Press on the button to start configuring WordPress.
 Type in the database name reserved for WordPress.
 If you followed the previous tutorial, you used WordPressDB.
 You need to add the username and password, so the setup can write to the database.
 The last form is not important, you can skip it.
 Press the button and keep your fingers crossed.
 If you typed in the wrong values for username, password of the database, the setup will not be able to continue.
 But you can go back and fix that easily.